scaleway/terraform-provider-scaleway/docs/data-sources/documentdb_instance.md

 - `organization_id` - (Defaults to [provider](../index.md#organization_id) `organization_id`) The ID of the organization the DocumentDB instance is in.

+- `project_id` - (Optional) The ID of the project the DocumentDB instance is associated with.

 ## Attributes Reference

 In addition to all above arguments, the following attributes are exported: